TheCatOfHs/sccop/README.md

 [Crystal structure prediction and property related feature extraction by graph deep learning](XXX)
 ![](images/SCCOP.png)

-SCCOP now only supports the search for 2D materials, and the supporting for 3D is under construction.
+**Note:** SCCOP now only supports the search for 2D materials, and the supporting for 3D is under construction.

 ## Table of Contents